PeggyJV/testnets/grenache/README.md

 Before logging out of your machine, now is a great time to prepare the configuration file for `sommelier`.

+### Set minimum gas prices

+The first config entry should be for minimum-gas-prices, which should be set to "0usomm".

 ### Enable the API

 To turn on the API, open `~/.sommelier/config/app.toml` in an editor and make the following change to enable the API: